-- Send: This sends the typed message to all active members within the Group Chat. - Invite Others: This allows you to invite other contact (buddy) to the group chat.
-You can use the contact (buddy) list within the menu or by inviting based on the search results. - ▶ Back To List: This brings the screen back to the contact (buddy) list. - Leave Group: When leaving the active group chat session, the buffer is cleared - Save Conversation: Stored conversation can be viewed or deleted. - Delete Group: This deletes the entire active group chat, only if it's been created by yourself. - Show Members (People here/Now chatting): This displays current members who have joined the active group chat session. - ▶ T9 Languages: This selects the T9 predictive mode Language.
+- Send: This sends the typed message to all active members within the Group Chat. - Invite Others: This allows you to invite another contact (buddy) to the group chat.
+You can use the contact (buddy) list within the menu or by inviting based on the search results. - ▶ Back To List: This brings the screen back to the contact (buddy) list. - Leave Group: When leaving the active group chat session, the buffer is cleared. - ▶ Save Conversation: Stored conversation can be viewed or deleted. - Delete Group: This deletes the entire active group chat, only if it's been created by yourself. - Show Members (People here/Now chatting): This displays current members who have joined the active group chat session. - ▶ T9 Languages: This selects the T9 predictive mode Language. - Maximum number of characters supported by an IM is 500 characters for receiving and 160 characters for sending. - The presence information might not update in real time so the "Refresh list" option can be used for most up to date status.